Overview

 gapbetween elements (defaults to md, aka 16px). - It centers elements vertically, with

-- By default, it makes them same-width (by capping them to a max-width) and put them on a single line (because it caps children to a share of the line).
+- By default, it makes them same-width (by capping them to the same max-width, set to a share of the line, which in turns make them fit in one line).

 justify.
-It defaults to flex-start like stock flexes.
+It defaults to flex-start (like default flexes).

 Stack